Best Surf Fishing Gear: 10 Essentials for Your Arsenal

 1. Surf Fishing Rods

 It all starts with the rod.
 You’re going to find a rod, fall in love with it, and then find a reason to get another one.
 It’s normal, and we all do it.
 So don’t feel bad.
-My top two rated rods for surf fishing are as follows:
+My top rated surf fishing rod is the Okuma SST.
+I use a slightly different model for each style of surf fishing that I do, but the one linked below (the 8’6″ MHA is the most versatile and works for light tackle, jerkbaits and swimbaits).
+It’s an incredible value for the price.

 Salmon and Steelhead rods make for fantastic crossovers to the surf.
 Go with a rod between 7-10 feet rated for medium power and moderate to fast action.
-As always, there are exceptions to these recommendations but the referenced article details those nicely.
+As always, there are exceptions to these recommendations but the referenced article (best surf fishing rods for so cal) details those nicely.

 Many anglers like to use trout gear for surf fishing or bass gear for surf fishing.
-Of the two, bass is a better option than trout gear, but salmon and steelhead rods will be a better option when it comes to choosing the right surf fishing rod.
+Of the two, bass is a better option than trout gear, but salmon and steelhead rods will be the best option when it comes to choosing the right surf fishing rod.

 2. Surf Fishing Reels